Blind Golfer

 Since 1978, the Guiding Eyes Golf Classic, held annually in Mount Kisco, New York, has invited the top blind golfers in the world to compete in what has become known as the “Masters” of Blind Golf.
 In 2018 Guiding Eyes named their blind golf tournament The Pat W. Browne, Jr. Memorial Golf Tournament, in memory and honor of the most successful blind golfer of all time, Pat W. Browne, Jr. (1933 – 2017).
 A promising attorney and scratch golfer from an early age, Browne lost his sight in a car accident in 1966.
 Never one to lose hope, he quickly discovered – and conquered – blind golf, and went on to become a legend in the sport.
 During his blind golf career, Browne amassed 70 worldwide victories, including 23 national championships.
 He was elected to the USBGA Hall of Fame, the Tulane University Athletic Association, the Sugar Bowl Athletic Hall of Fame, and the Louisiana Sports Hall of Fame.
 In 2017, the USBGA, where Browne served as president for nearly 20 years, named their national trophy after him.
 Guiding Eyes is proud to honor and support the game of blind golf and we congratulate all Pat W. Browne, Jr. Memorial Golf Tournament qualifiers.

-The Pat W. Browne, Jr. Memorial Virtual Golf Tournament Format
+The Pat W. Browne, Jr. Memorial Golf Tournament Format

 This year, the Pat W. Browne, Jr. Memorial Golf Tournament will be a separate event on Sunday, June 9th with winners recognized at our Monday Awards dinner.
 For our 2024 Golf Classic, the format is as follows: